seetaresearch/dragon/docs/api/python/dragon.rst

   : Return the identity of input with truncated gradient-flow.

   `tile(...) <dragon/tile.html>`_
-  : Tile the input according to the given multiples.
+  : Tile the input according to the given repeats.

   `transpose(...) <dragon/transpose.html>`_
   : Permute the dimensions of input.